-5201.2.1 Triggering Timing Impulse Start

-The start timing shall measure the exact time from when competitors cross the start line with their leg below the knee or when the starting device board opens.

-5201.2.2 Triggering Timing Impulse Finish

-For all events, there must be two photocell system(s) homologated by the FIS installed at the finish line.
-One is connected to system A. The other is connected to system B.

-5201.2.3 Timing without Cable

-For Qualification, wireless timing, maybe used for FIS, NC and COC Level Competition.
+5201.2.1 Triggering Timing Impulse Start The start timing shall measure the exact time from when competitors cross the start line with their leg below the knee or when the starting device board opens.
+5201.2.2 Triggering Timing Impulse Finish For all events, there must be two photocell system(s) homologated by the FIS in- stalled at the finish line.
+One is connected to system A. The other is connected to system B. 5201.2.3 Timing without Cable For Qualification, wireless timing, maybe used for FIS, NC and COC Level Com- petition.
 Timing devices must meet FIS wireless standards that are set out in the Timing Booklet.

-5201.2.4 Timing Cable

-Minimum 2 separate pairs of cables for timing are required.
+5201.2.4 Timing Cable Minimum 2 separate pairs of cables for timing are required.
 Communication needs to be on a separate pair.
 Higher level event might demand more lines ref timing booklet.

-5201.2.5 Hand Timing

-For timed qualifications hand timing at the start and finish is mandatory, for the technical details ref timing booklet.

-5201.2.6 Finish Camera

-For heats a finish line camera is mandatory.
+5201.2.5 Hand Timing For timed qualifications hand timing at the start and finish is mandatory, for the technical details ref timing booklet.
+5201.2.6 Finish Camera For heats a finish line camera is mandatory.
 Refer to the timing booklet for the technical requirements and positioning.

-5201.2.7 Reaction Time

-For World Cups, World Championships and Olympic Winter Games a reaction time will be measured.

-For the technical requirements refer to the timing booklet

-5201.2.8 Intermediate Times

-Intermediate Times are measured times on the track between Start and Finish line.
+5201.2.7 Reaction Time For World Cups, World Championships and Olympic Winter Games a reaction time will be measured.
+For the technical requirements refer to the timing booklet 5201.2.8 Intermediate Times Intermediate Times are measured times on the track between Start and Finish line.
 They are just for information for the teams, competitors, media and officials and have no impact on the official results or official ranking.
 As the times are not for official use, they can be measured with non-homologated timing devices.
 For World Cups, World Championships and Olympic Winter Games intermediate times should be measured at least every 20-30 seconds.
 Intermediate Times are not required for Lower Level Events.
 For the technical requirements refer to the Timing Booklet.

-5201.3 Timing House

-The minimum size of the timing and data working area is $3.0 \times 4.0$ meters.
+5201.3 Timing House The minimum size of the timing and data working area is 3.0 x 4.0 meters.
 Tables, chairs, electrical sources and heat need to be provided.
 The location of the timing and data area is defined according to the specific course specifications.
 The facility must be weatherproof, heated inside and have toilet facilities available.
+5201.4 Communications & Cabling In all international competitions, there must be multiple communication (telephone or radios, etc.) between the start and finish.
+Voice communication between starter and finish must be assured by fixed wire connection or radio.
+In case of radio, this must be on a separate channel from that used by any other function.
+For judged competitions there must be direct communication between start, finish and the judges stand.

+144 In Olympic Winter Games, FIS World Championships, World Cup and FIS Junior World Championships all communications and timing connections between start and finish must be assured by fixed wiring.
+In the data service area, access to the highspeed internet is required for World Cup, World Championships and Olympic Winter Games competitions.